-- The obligors are individuals resident in Spain, other than an employee, officer, or director of the originator. - The loan principal has already been fully drawn down. - None of the loans has been approved contrary to the evaluation of the automatic assessment system. - Each and every loan has an internal PD equal to or less than 6.0%.
+- The obligors are individuals resident in Spain, but not an employee, officer, or director of the originator. - The loan principal has already been fully drawn down.

-- · At least one instalment has fallen due and has been paid on the loan. - The following loans are excluded from selection: - Loan with an outstanding principal balance greater than EUR 100,000. - Loans are in arrears for more than 30 days. - Loans with a remaining term longer than nine years. - · Loans contemplating deferrals of interest payments. - Loans whose borrowers were unemployed on the date of origination. - The maturity date of the loan falls beyond the final maturity date of the issuer. - The loan is in an interest or principal repayment exclusion period
+- None of the loans has been approved contrary to the evaluation of the automatic assessment system. - Each and every loan has an internal PD equal to or less than 6.0%. - · All loans pay via direct debit. - At least one instalment has fallen due and has been paid on the loan. - The following loans are excluded from selection: - Loans with an outstanding principal balance greater than EUR 100,000. - Loans in arrears for more than 30 days. - Loans with a remaining term longer than nine years. - Loans derived from restructured receivables. - Loans contemplating deferrals of interest payments. - Loans whose borrowers were unemployed on the date of origination. - Loans whose maturity date is beyond the final maturity date of the issuer. - Loans in an interest or principal repayment exclusion period. - Loans under Coronavirus Disease (COVID-19) Moratoriums.